-Athletes’ injuries typically result from overuse and muscle fatigue or muscle trauma.
+Athletes’ sports injuries typically result from overuse and muscle fatigue or muscle trauma.
 Overuse injuries tend to occur when the body is pushed past its physical limits or beyond an athlete’s level of conditioning.
 However, poor technique or training mistakes can be a contributing factor to overuse and can ultimately lead to trauma.
 As many people are beginning to head back outdoors to ramp up their exercise programs, it’s important to learn how to prevent sports-related injuries.

 Set Attainable Goals